patrickmineault/ml-theory-reading-list/README.md

 # Annotated reading list for ML theory

 An annotated reference list of ML theory.
 I didn’t compile this list!
 All the credit goes to Aditi Raghunathan and her reading list for the course [Theoretical and Empirical Foundations of Modern Machine Learning (2022)](https://www.cs.cmu.edu/~aditirag/teaching/15-884F22.html).
 I simply generated summaries via ChatGPT-4 with the Link Reader plugin and assembled the summaries into this list.
+You can also download a CSV with the references to import into your citation manager.

 ## Generalization